 Chilie takes place over 40 very short sequences that place a young girl Chilie, with her dad on a road trip of sorts.
 At times almost nothing happens and other times its crazy and stilted delivery can make things either funny as hell or just strange.
-During each scene you are doing usually one of three things.
+During each scene, you are doing usually one of three things.
 Observational work to spot numbers scattered across the scene to click on.
 Maths work to use those numbers to create a sum in a certain amount of moves.
-Or a quick time event of usually outlandish proportions which have a difficulty curve like a epileptic heart attack.
+Or a quick time event of usually outlandish proportions which have a difficulty curve like an epileptic heart attack.

-Of course, this would pale into significance if the story was good but whilst there’s a steam of cuteness, any attempt of a coherent story is let down by the wooden voice acting and poor scripting.
+Of course, this would pale into significance if the story was good but whilst there’s a stream of cuteness, any attempt of a coherent story is let down by the wooden voice acting and poor scripting.
 The dad sounds bored and like he is reading off the page and the girl herself spends more time screaming YAY than anything else – making her quite annoying and unlikable.
 It’s a shame as the visuals are really stylised and the concept is interesting but it’s like it’s aiming to be purposefully bad but hasn’t worked out how to get into the so-bad-its-good category.

 Enjoy a quick look of Chilie below:

 Chilie is a miss for me.
 Its charm is in how stiltedly poor it is - like a sci-fi movie only this is headbangingly annoying.
 The concept is sound, but it needs some huge quality of life improvements and lower difficulty options to make it approachable for any target audience.
 Laughably bad at times, this is ripe for a drunk let's play.

 Interesting concept and strange accidental charm.